Discover more from Inspired as F**k

-The most popular post on this blog is The Universe Doesn’t Give a Flying Fuck About You.
-It’s a good post, but I’d like to explain its meaning a bit more, for those of you who are into that sort of thing.
+The most popular essay I’ve written is The Universe Doesn't Give a Flying Fuck About You.
+It's a good essay, but since there’s been a bit of confusion about it, I'd like to explain its meaning a bit more for those of you who are into that sort of thing.

-The point of the “Universe” post is to show you how big the universe is and how little you are in the big picture.
-It’s not meant to be a punch in the face — just a reality check to make you stop worrying so damn much about how your every little action is going to cause widespread ruin.
-It’s a “get over yourself and get off your ass post,” plain and simple.
+The point of the "Universe" essay is to show you how big the universe is and how little you are in the big picture.
+It's not meant to be a punch in the face — just a reality check to make you stop worrying so damn much that every little “wrong” thing you do will cause widespread ruin.
+It's a "get over yourself and get off your ass" essay, plain and simple.

-(Side note: Someone left me an Amazon review saying they liked that post a lot, but that they were downgrading their ranking because it made them feel small.
-To me, that’s like downgrading your ranking of an otherwise fantastic horror novel because it scared you.)
+(Side note: Someone left me a review on that essay saying they liked it a lot but that they were downgrading their ranking because it made them feel small.
+To me, that's like downgrading your ranking of an otherwise fantastic horror novel because it scared you.)

 Every once in a while, someone will challenge me on the message behind that post.
-They’ll say that the universe does care, that we do matter, and that it’s not all for nothing.
-And I’ll agree.
-On the surface, that post is way too nihilistic for me… and if you read the whole thing, with all the subtext, I think you’ll see that.
+They'll say that the universe does care, that we do matter, and that it's not all for nothing.
+And I'll agree.
+On the surface, the Universe essay is way too nihilistic for even me as its author.
+But deeper down, it’s not nihilistic at all.
+If you read the whole thing, with all the subtext, I think you'll agree.

 My point wasn't that what you do doesn't matter, or that you're worthless.